Date of Award

 Starting at the individual level, humans have the capacity for social empathy, but they are also balancing an inclination to violence.
 As Frans de Waal observes, we are a “bipolar” species.
 It becomes easier to suppress violence when individuals or groups feel included and respected by their government and families (Raine 1538).
 I will apply Elizabeth Segal’s definition of social empathy, which is the ability to read and understand the feelings and actions of others with the experiences of different societal groups (Segal xii).
 Once the individual and tribal levels are understood, I intend to show how this relates to the United States’ involvement in humanitarian crises.
 Finally, I will utilize this knowledge of human nature to three cases: the Berlin Blockade, a successful intervention carried out by the United States, Rwanda, a case that was largely ignored until the United States sent troops by the end of the genocide, and Syria, an ongoing humanitarian crisis in which the United States is directly involved.
 I unravel the complexity of the United States’ intervention behavior through the psychology of humanity.

 Noble, Katie, "A Closer Look into American Humanitarian Intervention: How Understanding Humanity Tells Who and When We Help" (2021).
 Honor Scholar Theses.
-172.
+172, Scholarly and Creative Work from DePauw University.